The most important part of starting a new rehab project is having a house flipping business plan.

 - Exit Strategies and Backup Plans

-Here's the point: If someone only has time to read one page of your house flipping business plan, this will be it.
-They should gain a basic understanding of the whole project, your ideals and what you bring to the table.
-It’s often easiest to write this piece last, after all of your ideas from the other sections are established.
+If someone only has time to read one page of your house flipping business plan, this will be it.
+They should gain a basic understanding of the whole project, your ideas, and what you bring to the table.
+It’s often easiest to write this piece last after all of your planning from the other sections are established.

 What is the economic environment surrounding your project?

 A comparative market analysis, commonly referred to as a CMA, is a tool you can use to determine the value of your property by comparing it to similar homes in the area.

 Read more about how to prepare your own CMA in our Real Estate Strategy section.

 Understanding the neighborhood where you are buying is essential to your success.
 Only when you have done your own due diligence can you be sure that you are getting a good deal.
 In the end, your thoughtful planning should be rewarded with moving forward on a successful project.